 If you go through my Indian and Pakistani recipes on the blog, you’ll see I rarely use hard to find spices and garam masala but they still turn out delicious.
 Simple, but super delicious and soul satisfying.

 So let’s talk more about this delicious green chicken curry.
 Because talking about food is always so much fun.

-Hariyali Chicken is basically a green chicken curry that’s made with a base of yogurt and green chutney.
+Hariyali Chicken is made with a base of yogurt and green chutney.